mikeoleary/prometheus-ts-cis-kic-guide/README.md

 In the case of KIC, we will deploy both open source KIC (i.e., free community version), and KIC using NGINX Plus (i.e., requires paid license or demo key).

-This guide is heavily similar to the work done by Mark Dittmer here.
-This guide mostly exists to append NGINX KIC to Mark's user guide and demonstrate the added value of KIC with NGINX Plus.
+This guide is heavily based on the work done by Mark Dittmer [here](https://github.com/mdditt2000/k8s-bigip-ctlr/tree/main/user_guides/prometheus).
+This guide mostly exists to add NGINX KIC to Mark's user guide and demonstrate the added value of KIC with NGINX Plus.

+This guide also uses different Custom Resources to expose services in K8s.
+F5's IngressLink is used to expose KIC, and TransportServer is used to expose KIC with NGINX Plus.
+The reason behind the different types is simply to demo their use.

 ## Prerequisites
-All instructions for prerequisites are provided or linked to below.
+All instructions for configuragtion of prerequisites are provided or linked to below.
-- Running K8s cluster version >1.18.
+- A running K8s cluster version >1.18.
-- Running BIG-IP in standalone or HA cluster, where BIG-IP can route to the pod overlay network (hosted K8s services or VXLAN/BGP has been configured).
+- A running BIG-IP in standalone or HA cluster
+  - BIG-IP must be able to route to the pod network (hosted K8s services or VXLAN/BGP has been configured).
+  - Telemetry Streaming (TS) must be [installed](https://clouddocs.f5.com/products/extensions/f5-telemetry-streaming/latest/installation.html).
 - NGINX Plus license or demo cert/key pair.
 - A private container image of NGINX Plus KIC built using Docker commands outlined [here](https://docs.nginx.com/nginx-ingress-controller/installation/building-ingress-controller-image/)
 - A private container registry hosting the image of your KIC image based on NGINX Plus.